 Genes may function in complementary or synergistic fashions, such that two or more genes need to be expressed simultaneously to affect a phenotype.
 Genes may also oppose each other.
-In epistasis, the interaction between genes is
+In epistasis, the interaction between genes is antagonistic, such that one gene masks or interferes with the expression of another.
+Often the biochemical basis of epistasis is a gene pathway in which the expression of one gene is dependent on the function of a gene that precedes or follows it in the pathway.

 An example of epistasis is pigmentation in mice.
-The wild-type coat color, agouti (AA), is dominant to solid-colored fur (aa).
+The wildtype coat color, agouti (AA), is dominant to solid-colored fur (aa).
 However, a separate gene (C) is necessary for pigment production.
 A mouse with a recessive c allele at this locus is unable to produce pigment and is albino regardless of the allele present at locus A. Therefore, the genotypes AAcc, Aacc, and aacc all produce an albino phenotype.
-A cross between heterozygotes for both genes $(AaCc \times AaCc)$ would generate offspring with a phenotypic ratio of 9 agouti:3 solid color:4 albino (Figure 18.19).
+A cross between heterozygotes for both genes ($AaCc \ge AaCc$) would generate offspring with a phenotypic ratio of 9 agouti:3 solid color:4 albino (Figure 18.19).
 In this case, the C gene is epistatic to the A gene.